jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.1.1 ConvertNodataToZero

-Converts nodata values in a raster to zero.
+Converts nodata values in a raster to zero..

 *Parameters*: